 After studying creative writing at UQÀM, Me Julia Blais-Quintal obtained her Bachelor of Civil Law and Common Law degree from McGill University (B.C.L./LL.B.) in 2016.
 She articled with a boutique law firm specializing in civil and commercial litigation in Montreal.
 In 2018, she obtained a Master’s degree in Criminal and Penal Law Practice (LL.M.
 Crim.) from the University of Sherbrooke.

 Me Arielle Corobow is a B.C.L./LL.
 B graduate from McGill University.
 She was admitted to the Quebec Bar in 2019 after completing her articling in immigration law.
-She will be a member of the Law Society of Ontario in 2020.
+She is a member of the Law Society of Ontario.